 Access (car to the trailhead)

-Trailhead Address: Mist Falls Trailhead, CA-180, Cedar Grove, CA 93633 (or "Kings Canyon Joint Unified, CA")
+Trailhead Address: Mist Falls Trailhead, CA-180, Cedar Grove, CA 93633 (also known as "Kings Canyon Joint Unified, CA")

 Put this in your GPS and you'll reach the trailhead.